 Then depending on the project, I might put the filled mold into the vacuum again.
 After that, I have a creme brulee torch which I use to zap the remaining bubbles.

 Another thing I do is set up more molds and projects than I need, as I hate to waste resin!
-So sometimes i get a little extra pair or earrings made or a ring!
+So sometimes I get a little extra pair of earrings made or a ring!

 -Linda Carmichael, resin jewelry artist, Ruby Bijou